 Interest on the Exchange Notes will be payable semi-annually on May 1 and November 1 of each year, commencing November 1, 1997.
 The Exchange Notes will be redeemable at the option of the Company, in whole or in part, at any time on or after May 1, 2002, at the redemption prices set forth herein, plus accrued and unpaid interest to the date of redemption.
 In addition, prior to May 1, 2000, the Company may redeem up to 35% of the aggregate principal amount of Exchange Notes at the redemption price set forth herein plus accrued and unpaid interest through the redemption date with the net cash proceeds of one or more Equity Offerings (as defined).
 The Exchange Notes will not be subject to any mandatory sinking fund.
 In the event of a Change of Control (as defined), each holder of Exchange Notes will have the right, at the holder's option, to require the Company to purchase such holder's Exchange Notes at a purchase price equal to 101% of the principal amount thereof, plus accrued and unpaid interest to the date of purchase.
+The Company's ability to pay cash to the holders of Notes upon a purchase may be limited by the Company's then existing financial resources.
+There can be no assurance that sufficient funds will be available when necessary to make any required purchases.
 See "Description of the Exchange Notes".

 The Exchange Notes will be general unsecured obligations of the Company, subordinate in right of payment to all existing and future Senior Debt (as defined) of the Company.
-As of March 31, 1997, after giving pro forma effect to the Offering of the Old Notes, application of the net proceeds therefrom and borrowings under the Senior Credit Facilities (as defined), the Company would have had approximately \$400.0 million of indebtedness outstanding, of which \$175.0 million would have been Senior Debt (excluding letters of credit).
+As of June 30, 1997, after giving pro forma effect to the Offering of the Old Notes, application of the net proceeds therefrom and borrowings under the Senior Credit Facilities (as defined), the Company would have had approximately \$400.0 million of indebtedness outstanding, of which \$175.0 million would have been Senior Debt (excluding letters of credit).
 See "Capitalization".
 On the date of issuance of the Exchange Notes, the Company will not have any subsidiaries; however, the Indenture (as defined) will permit the Company to create subsidiaries in the future.